Buffett's Apple Buy A No-Brainer

 Summary And Conclusions

-Berkshire Hathaway's investment in Apple shares in January this year has a very strong possibility of delivering a minimum return of 10% per year over the next 4 years, and possibly higher.
-Failure to grow net income above current levels will not stop Apple growing EPS, by judicious share repurchases, to achieve a total return together with dividends, in excess of 10%.
+Berkshire Hathaway's investment in Apple shares in January this year has a very strong possibility of delivering a minimum return of 10% per year over the next four years and possibly higher.
+Failure to grow net income above current levels will not stop Apple growing EPS by judicious share repurchases to achieve a total return together with dividends in excess of 10%.
 Significant levels of share repurchases have the added benefit of limiting the total amount of dividends paid, while dividend per share grows at 10% per year.

 It has to be remembered that Warren Buffett initiated these Apple share purchases in January at a P/E ratio far below present levels.
 I propose to author a further article, along the lines of this article, exploring the return prospects for an investment at current share price levels.
-To be sure of catching that article please press the "Follow" button.
+To be sure of catching that article, please press the "Follow" button.

 Disclaimer: The opinions in this document are for informational and educational purposes only and should not be construed as a recommendation to buy or sell the stocks mentioned or to solicit transactions or clients.
 Past performance of the companies discussed may not continue and the companies may not achieve the earnings growth as predicted.
 The information in this document is believed to be accurate, but under no circumstances should a person act upon the information contained within.
 I do not recommend that anyone act upon any investment information without first consulting an investment advisor and/or a tax advisor as to the suitability of such investments for their specific situation.